openconfig/models-ci/README.md

 ## Setting Up GCB

-models-ci is written to be ran on Google Cloud Build (GCB) on a GitHub OpenConfig models repository.
+models-ci is written to be run on Google Cloud Build (GCB) on a GitHub OpenConfig models repository.
 While it is possible for it to be adapted for other CI infrastructures, it was not written with that in mind.